Jamesahabyona/Jamesahabyona/README.md

 Feel free to check out my repositories to see projects related to data cleaning, management, visualization, and analysis, as well as geospatial analysis.
 These projects cover the following areas:

-1. **Web Scraping**: Used beauitful soup and from selenium to extract data from websites
+1. **Web Scraping**: Used beauitful soup and selenium to extract data from websites

    [Scrapping A Books Website ](https://github.com/Jamesahabyona/scrapping-websites)